 Since everything we design should always be designed with a user’s experience in mind, it’s essential to get feedback from their hands-on experience.
 Whatever you choose, just ensure it makes the most sense for your users.
 It’s crucial to remember that the best results come from directly interacting with your users, and gaining insight from them.
 Get feedback from them, observe how they interact with your interface, learn from their hands-on experience, and view the results from an objective standpoint.
 Ask your users, and yourself, questions about their decisions, thoughts, and feelings.
 Your users are your most valuable teachers, so pay close attention to their actions and reactions.

 Usability testing allows designers to take a step back in order to measure the success or pain points real users experience.
 This technique focuses on what the users do, and not just what the users say.
 There are endless ways where CloudApp can enhance your team’s development.
 It can be easily integrated with several other platforms and offers a variety of features for the ultimate tool to help streamline the process.
-CloudApp features allow you to create, annotate, and share screenshots, GIFs, video snippets, and screen recordings with others.
+CloudApp features allow you to create, annotate, and share screenshots, GIFs, video snippets with Mac and Windows, and screen recordings with others.